shivshankar-sinha/shivshankar-sinha.github.io/_pages/about.md

 About Shiv (short bio):
 ======
-I am a PhD research student at IIT Gandhinagar with a keen interest in research and development.
-Lithium-ion batteries (LIBs) are something I'm very passionate about, especially the battery electrothermal-aging modelling and health-aware charging aspects.
-Presently, I am working on life extension of LIBs.
-As part of my ongoing effort to comprehend LIBs, I am performing multiple experiments on various LIBs and studying their degradations.
-I look forward to gain extensive hands-on experience in this field.
+He is a PhD research student at IIT Gandhinagar with a keen interest in research and development.
+Lithium-ion batteries (LIBs) are something he's very passionate about, especially the battery electrothermal-aging modelling and health-aware charging aspects.
+Presently, he is working on life extension of LIBs.
+As part of his ongoing effort to comprehend LIBs, he is involved in multiple experiments on various LIBs and studying their degradations.
+He looks forward to gain extensive hands-on experience in this field.

 Getting started
 ======